Transformation

 “I don’t know.
 It’ll probably rain the whole time again,” I commented snarkily.

-Immediately, two words ran through my mind: Speak life.Bible verses about not complaining
+Immediately, two words ran through my mind: Speak life.Bible verses about speaking positive words

 Choosing Our Words Carefully